COVID-19: health and safety measures for child care

 - Log daily attendance: Child care and early years providers must keep daily records of everyone entering the premises to help support contact tracing.

 - Clean frequently: Child care and early years providers must thoroughly clean the space, toys and equipment frequently and regularly, according to public health advice.
+This includes following appropriate regular hand hygiene and respiratory etiquette (for example, covering your mouth and nose to cough).

 - Create child care drop-off and pick-up protocols: Child care providers must establish drop-off and pick-up protocols that facilitate physical distancing.